 Better Health Channel

-• Your child needs to be between the ages of 18 months and 3 years before they are mature enough to recognise the urge to go to the toilet.
+• Your child will offer you cues that help you to recognise that they are ready for toilet training.
+This is usually around the ages of 18 months and three years before they are mature enough to recognise the urge to go to the toilet.

 • Toilet training is a new skill for your child to learn.